How Do Booleans Control Program Behavior?

 Reveal answer

-The error: result is declared inside the first if scope, so it doesn’t exist outside.
-The second if statement tries to use result, but it’s gone.
+The problem: result is declared inside the first if scope, so it doesn’t exist when the second if statement tries to use it.

-The fix: declare result before the first if.
+The fix: Declare result in the outer scope before the first if statement.

 bool result = false;